ShareMouse allows you to control multiple Mac or Windows PC with the mouse/keyboard of any other computer in any direction.

 ShareMouse is loaded and awaiting connection by another client on the network.
 This is the initial state.

 If you cannot establish a connection to any other PC, read chapter "Troubleshooting".

 Perfect!
-ShareMouse has found another ShareMouse client on the network and indicates with this symbol that it is ready to use.
+ShareMouse has found another ShareMouse client on the network and is ready to use.